jbtule/cdto/README.md

 Download [Latest cdto.zip](https://github.com/jbtule/cdto/releases/latest)

-To install "cd to ....app" copy to your Applications folder, and then from the applications folder drag it into the Finder toolbar (10.9 Mavericks later required ⌘ + ⌥) or drag from another finder window to toolbar being customised
+To install "cd to ....app" copy to your Applications folder, and then from the applications folder ⌘ drag it into the Finder toolbar or drag from another finder window to toolbar being customized.

-To use, just click on the new button and instanly opens a new terminal window.
+To use, just click on the new button and instantly opens a new terminal window.

-For old versions to use with iTerm or X11/xterm, using the finder contextual menu "show package contents"  and exchange the plugins in the Plugin/Plugin Disabled folders respectively.
-Next time you run  "cd to ..." it should open with the correct application.

 ### Changes:

 Version 3.0
-* temrinal app only supported, no plugins
+* terminal app only supported, no plugins
 * rewritten to only use apple events
-* notatized
+* Hardened, and Notarized
-* works on mojave (and hopefully catalinaj
+* works on Mojave (and hopefully Catalina)

 Version 2.6
  * Fixed bug where get info window interferes